Danielmituku/End-to-End-Insurance-Risk-Analytics-Predictive-Modeling/reports/interim_report.md

 - ✅ Robust project infrastructure established
 - ✅ Comprehensive EDA completed with actionable insights
 - ✅ Data version control implemented
+- ✅ A/B hypothesis testing completed with statistical validation
-- ✅ Foundation laid for hypothesis testing and modeling
+- ✅ Foundation laid for statistical modeling (Task 4)

 **Next Phase:**
-The project is well-positioned to proceed with A/B hypothesis testing (Task 3) and statistical modeling (Task 4), building on the insights discovered in this phase.
+The project is well-positioned to proceed with statistical modeling (Task 4), building on the validated insights from EDA and hypothesis testing.
+The confirmed risk differences by geography provide a strong foundation for predictive modeling.

 ---